matipe1/todo-neo/README.md

 # 1. todo-neo Introduction
 A full-stack todo application featuring advanced implementations such as software design principles, design patterns, OAuth authentication, and integrations with external APIs.
+It also uses Docker containerization to simplify the build process and let me focus on writing the code.

 The name comes from the *neocortex*, the part of the brain responsible for planning, organizing, and managing tasks.
 It plays a key role in helping us reduce stress by bringing clarity and structure to our daily actions.